-"Growing up here, all the buzz that happens around market is just very interesting to me and I wanted to be a part of that," said Tiffany Austin, who has been hired for the market to help out with transportation.
+"Growing up here, all the buzz that happens around market is just very interesting to me and I wanted to be a part of that," said Tiffany Alston, who has been hired for the market to help out with transportation.

 The furniture show rooms are not open to the public this weekend.
 However, shortly after market, several showrooms open doors to the public to sell pieces that were on display.